t-mariani/multi-time-gnn/README.md

 }
 ```

+### Our work
+This project is an implementation of this paper model.
+We then try to apply this model to EEG data.
+Our goal is to compare the performance of the deep learning model with classical statistical models.

+### The statistical models
+We first try to compare our results with simple univariate statistical models like **AR** or **ARIMA**.
+Those models have two issues: the EEG are highly non stationary so we should try methods like ARIMA in order to obtain stationarity.
+And they are just univariate models.
+We lack the knowledge that all the channels interact with each other.

+We could try models like **VAR** or **VARIMA** to take into account the multivariate problem.
+However with so many channels we would run quickly out of memory.

 ### Things that we need to understand
 What is the channel in the convolution layer?
 Not clear at all for me.